 AUC is approved for participation in the William D. Ford Federal Direct Loan Program (Direct Loans).
 Students who wish to participate are required to complete the Free Application for Federal Student Aid (FAFSA).
 Graduate/professional level students are considered independent by federal regulations for the Direct Loans; therefore it is not necessary to supply parental information.
 AUC’s school code for completing the FAFSA form is G22444.

-Qualified citizens and permanent residents of the United States may be eligible to receive medical school financial aid from the Direct Loan programs up to the cost of attendance (tuition, books & supplies, accommodation and travel).
+Qualified citizens and eligible non-citizens of the United States may be eligible to receive medical school financial aid from the Direct Loan programs up to the cost of attendance (tuition, books & supplies, accommodation and travel).

 Canadian students should consult with their province regarding Caribbean medical school financial aid resources available to them.